Reknan-dev/TurtleTales/README.md

   <p align="center">
-Explore a wide range of delicious and healthy vegetarian recipes with Green Bites.
-Whether you're a long-time vegetarian or simply looking to try something new and healthy, we have something to suit all tastes.
-Use our intuitive search bar to find exactly what you're looking for or get inspired by our most popular dishes.
-Each recipe comes with detailed instructions and an ingredient list to make your culinary journey simple and enjoyable.
-Dive into the world of vegetarian food and discover new flavors with Green Bites.
+Beach erosion is inexorably reducing suitable space for nesting.
+Furthermore, the trampling of wet people and the use of vehicles heavy to clean beaches can cause the destruction of entire nests.
+Light pollution is another important source of disturbance for the little turtles that have just emerged from the nest, who are not disoriented they manage to find the sea.
+Help us reporting on the map their presence.
     <br />
-    <a href="https://github.com/Reknan-dev/Green-Bites"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/Reknan-dev/TurtleTales"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://green-bites.netlify.app">View Demo</a>
+    <a href="turtle-tales.vercel.app">View Demo</a>
     ·
-    <a href="https://github.com/Reknan-dev/Green-Bites/issues">Report Bug</a>
+    <a href="https://github.com/Reknan-dev/TurtleTales/issues">Report Bug</a>
     ·
-    <a href="https://github.com/Reknan-dev/Green-Bites/pulls">Request Feature</a>
+    <a href="https://github.com/Reknan-dev/TurtleTales/pulls">Request Feature</a>
   </p>
 </div>